 Answer: Mount Etna

-- This British Royal recently broke free and spoke up against the family:
+- This British Royal broke away and spoke out against the family:

 Answer: Prince Harry